mak448a/Qtcord/CONTRIBUTING.md

 - https://www.youtube.com/channel/UC8PPJFudLUM1eJlM4BiJ40A

 ## Coding Guidelines
+When creating a pull request, try to keep them small.
+If you need to, you can split it into multiple pull requests.

 If you use AI, review the code it outputs for mistakes.
-Clean the code if needed, and remove the unnecessary comments.
+Clean the code and remove the unnecessary comments.

-Try to follow PEP-8 (the squiggly underlines in Pycharm) standards.
+Try to follow PEP-8 (the squiggly underlines in Pycharm) guidelines.
 If you can't, that's perfectly fine.

 If possible, use Ruff to format your code.

 If you add a dependency, make sure to add it to `requirements.txt` and `no_pyside_requirements.txt`.
 Don't forget to add the appropriate license to the licenses folder and UI!